 2004: Neil Shipperley's goal is enough to beat West Ham United in the Division One play-off final and take Palace back into the Premier League.

 2005: Palace are relegated after a 2-2 draw at Charlton Athletic on the final day of the season.

 2010: After being placed in administration, the club narrowly avoids relegation to the third tier on the final day of the season after a 2-2 draw against Sheffield Wednesday.
 The CPFC2010 consortium takes control of the club in the summer.

 2012: Palace are beaten on penalties by Cardiff City in the League Cup semi-final.

 2013: After beating Brighton and Hove Albion in the semi-finals, a Kevin Phillips penalty proves the deciding strike in the Championship play-off final against Watford to reach the Premier League again.

 2014: Palace survive in the Premier League for the first time in their history after Tony Pulis' appointment as manager sees an upturn in fortunes.

 2015: American investors David Blitzer and Joshua Harris invest in the club and create a new management structure with Steve Parish as chairman.

-2016: The club reaches the FA Cup final for the second time in their history, however they are beaten once again by Manchester United 2-1 after extra-time.
+2016: Palace reach the FA Cup final for the second time in their history, however they are beaten once again by Manchester United 2-1 after extra-time.